dbouris/BigDataSystems/hadoop/README.md

 3. Then run the `KMeans.py`.
 The Map - Combine - Reduce is executed and the final cluster centers is printed.

+*Execution Notes:*
+- To succesfully run the project the hadoop paths in the `KMeans.py` file need to be changed to match each installation
+- Having in mind that the current implementation was configured and tested in a macOS operating system, running it in a different enviroment might need further adaptations.

 # Execution Report and results
 The KMeans Map - Combine - Reduce operation calculates the new centers after 3 iterations.
 The returned centers match with the pre-defined ones when the dataset was created, indicating that the KMeans ran succesfully and that the results are accurate.